PixelatedIvan/ThreeDeusGUI/README.md

 * Easy access to all homebrew guides
 * Easy access to required files
 ## How to use?
 Once you have downloaded the latest release, open ThreeDeusGUI.exe, and none of the batch files, those are used for installing the files.
-Select which console you would like, and which exploit you want to use.
+After making sure your SD is plugged in, select which console you would like, and which exploit you want to use.
 After you chose everything you want, it will open a batch installer and the right guide website.
 ## Other Links
 [Original ThreeDeus created by jiji (cURL and MegaTools required for use)](https://github.com/jijipwn/ThreeDeus/)